-To perform the work, you will need a special 13 mm key for fittings for fastening pipelines and a rubber bulb (or syringe).
+To perform the work you will need a special 13 mm key for pipeline fastening fittings and a rubber bulb (or syringe).

-1. We prepare the car for work (see «Preparing the car for maintenance and repair»).
+1. Prepare the car for work (see "Preparing the car for maintenance and repair").

-2. Remove the muffler of the air intake system and the air filter housing (see «Air filter - removal and installation»).
+2. Remove the air intake system muffler and the air filter housing (see "Air filter - removal and installation").

-3. Turn off and remove the tank cover.
-We select the brake fluid from the reservoir with a syringe or a rubber bulb and replace the cap.
+3. Unscrew and remove the reservoir cap.
+Using a syringe or rubber bulb, remove the brake fluid from the reservoir and replace the cap.

-4. Press the latch and disconnect the wiring harness block from the sensor.
+4. Press the lock and disconnect the wiring harness connector from the sensor.

 5. Using a special 13 mm wrench, unscrew the fittings of the two brake pipes...

-... and carefully remove the tubes from the cylinder, without much bending them.
+...and carefully move the tubes away from the cylinder, without bending them too much.

 Warning!
-Do not allow brake fluid to come into contact with the car body, as it may damage the paintwork.
-If brake fluid gets on the paintwork, wash it off with plenty of water as soon as possible.
+Do not allow brake fluid to come into contact with the vehicle body, as it may damage the paintwork.
+If brake fluid does come into contact with the paintwork, wash it off as quickly as possible with plenty of water.

 6. Using a 13 mm socket wrench, unscrew the two nuts securing the master brake cylinder.

-7. Remove the main brake cylinder assembly with the reservoir.
+7. Remove the master brake cylinder together with the reservoir.

 8. If necessary, remove the tank.